novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 In fact, 【Dae Han Electricity】, which had laid power towers and transmission lines everywhere, was ready to jump in at any moment.

-However, they were always wary of 【Dae Han Telecom】, but after confirming that Lee Hyun-woo's argument and public opinion were strongly in favor.
+However, they were always wary of 【Dae Han Telecom】, but after confirming that Lee Hyun-woo's argument and public opinion were strongly in favor,

 『【Dae Han Electricity】 completes ADSL testing and begins commercialization!』